 Study Design/Methods

-- Adolescent patients, all with anti-AChR antibody positive gMG, were included in the analysis.
+• Adolescent patients, all with anti-AChR antibody positive gMG, were included in this analysis.

-- The study consists of a screening period of up to 4 weeks, then a 24-week, open-label, active treatment phase where patients will receive IMAAVY 30 mg/kg IV loading dose at week 0, followed by IMAAVY 15 mg/kg Q2W from week 2 to week 22 in addition to SOC therapy.
+• All patients will receive an IMAAVY 30 mg/kg IV loading dose at week 0, followed by IMAAVY 15 mg/kg Q2W from week 2 to week 22 in addition to SOC therapy.

 Results

-- A total of 7 adolescents were included in the study with an average duration of follow-up of 18.37 weeks.
+• A total of 8 adolescents were included in the active treatment phase of the study with a median duration of follow-up of 24 weeks.

 Literature Search